googlearchive/office-mover-5000/README.md

    run through one of our [quickstarts](https://www.firebase.com/docs/web/quickstart.html) and [platform guides](https://www.firebase.com/docs/web/guide/).
-0. Copy the [security rules](security-rules.json) into your Firebase, either by pasting into Firebase Dashboard or by deploying the web version with [Firebase command line tools](https://www.firebase.com/docs/hosting/command-line-tool.html).
+0. Copy the [security rules](security-rules.json) into your Firebase, either by pasting into Firebase Dashboard or add your Firebase to `firebase.json` and deploy the web version with [Firebase command line tools](https://www.firebase.com/docs/hosting/command-line-tool.html).
 0. Proceed to the setup instructions for your preferred platform.
     - [Android](/android)